 Growing Conditions

-Soil: You should plant your Ariocarpus in soil specifically formulated for cacti.
+Soil: You should plant your Ariocarpus in cacti-specific soil.
 You can buy a cactus mix at your local nursery.
-Do not use generic soil mixes because they will not provide enough aeration and drainage.
+Do not use generic soil mixes, as they will not provide sufficient aeration and drainage.
 Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

 Light: Ariocarpus needs a lot of sunlight.
-However, in hot, dry areas, these cacti can be damaged by excessive sunlight, so you should use a shade cloth to limit their sun or move them out of it during the hottest hours of the day.
+However, in hot, dry areas, excessive sunlight can damage these cacti, so you should use a shade cloth to limit their exposure or move them out of it during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

-Temperature: Ariocarpus cacti prefer to be kept at room temperature or slightly lower and in low humidity.
+Temperature: Ariocarpus cacti prefer to be kept at room temperature or slightly lower, with low humidity.

-Water: From spring to fall, water your Ariocarpus, but then wait until the soil dries out to water it again.
-The amount of time this takes will vary depending on your climate and the pot size if you use one.
+Water: Water your Ariocarpus from spring to fall, but wait until the soil dries out before watering again.
+The amount of time this takes will vary depending on your climate and whether you use a pot.
 Remember, when dealing with any cactus, watering too often is much worse than not watering enough.
 Do not water during winter.

 Repotting